Frequently Asked Questions

 During your trip, you will have the opportunity to share your personal testimony, share the hope of Jesus, and pray with people through house to house evangelism.
 You will also have the opportunity to love on all of the kiddies as you help us lead our Jabulani Kids program in the communities!
 Depending on your group, you may also have the opportunity to visit some of the local clinics and hospitals with our Impact Baby Rescue Team, help us with some hands-on projects, and more.
 Check out the Schedule page for more details.

 Please check out the schedule page for more information.

 What should I bring?

 Once you’re accepted we will send you your Acceptance Guide, which will also contain your packing list.
 The type of clothes you pack will be determined on the time of year that you come on a trip.
 Please note that South Africa’s Spring/Summer is September to February and Fall/Winter is March to August.
-Each person will be asked to bring one jar of peanut butter and one squeeze bottle of jelly for lunch.

 Can I bring supplies to donate?

 Yes!
 If you would like to bring any supplies to donate, please contact us first so that we can let you know what our biggest needs are at that time.

 Safety is our number one priority for each participant.
 We are very aware of our surroundings and will not bring a team into any area that may seem unsafe for any reason.
 Each housing facility is about 15-20 minutes from a hospital, so we can quickly get to a doctor if needed.
 We will notify parents as soon as possible if any form of emergency arises.